 Last Saturday (16th of January 2021), I had the great fortune of participating in a fascinating panel discussion about what the next trends are for shell design and construction with the structural and math wizard Chris Williams (Chalmers University) and the architectural engineer Philippe Block (ETHZ).
 The conversation was a bit provocative but actually also very insightful.
 If you missed it, you are in luck … Continue reading What is the future for shell design and construction?

 Over the years, the research and teaching at the Form Finding Lab, has been disseminated through a wide range of video and audio material.
 I have collected some of it here.
 TEACHING: What engineering and art students learned in my course co-taught with the artist Joe Scanlan, CEE418/VIS418 Extraordinary Processes ‘Princeton students make their bed’, 2020.
-INTERVIEW: I was interviewed in preparation for the … Continue reading (On-Line) public speaking
+RESEARCH: We reached over 6000 participants in our DigitalFUTURES … Continue reading (On-Line) public speaking

 Our course VIS418/CEE418 Extraordinary Processes in a video Princeton students make their beds from Lewis Center for the Arts on Vimeo.
 Continue reading Students making their bed at the intersection of art and engineering.

 At Princeton, our students are taking final exams now.
 In the course that the visual artist Joe Scanlan and I teach, VIS418/CEE418 Extraordinary Processes, students were tasked this semester with designing and building beds that are equally inspired by their creativity and the structural principles of engineering.
 What you might find interesting is that, for their final exam, the students were required to spend the … Continue reading Extraordinary Processes: Extraordinary Beds